-According to California law relevant to eminent domain (also referred to as condemnation) a governmental entity may only take your private property for public use.
+According to California eminent domain law (also referred to as condemnation), a governmental entity may only take your private property for public use.
 Governmental entity may include utilities, hospitals and universities that serve the public.
 If the legislature has enacted a statute declaring a certain use or function is one that allows for eminent domain, then the use is deemed to be for the public.

 Three factors must be met in order for your property to be taken under California eminent domain law: